ChristianBirzer/darktable_extra_scripts/README.md

 ## Helicon Focus

-This script adds a new panel to the lighttable that lets you export a couple of selected images an pass them to the (commercial) focus stacking application Helicon Focus.
+This script adds a new panel to the lighttable that lets you export a couple of selected images and pass them to the (commercial) focus stacking application Helicon Focus.

 The resulting image(s) are then imported into darktable again.